Nevenall/sufficient-reason/System/Working_Magick.md

 # Working Magick

   Magick is a broad term for creating changes in reality through an effort of your Enlightened Will.
-Such an effort is called a *feat* or a *working.*
+Such an effort is called a *working.*

-  It is possible to accomplish any change with Magick but the larger and more complex a feat you attempt the more dice Reality will have to resist your action.
+  It is possible to accomplish any change with Magick but the larger and more complex a working you attempt the more dice Reality will have to resist your action.

 ## The Basis of Magick

-  Magick is an expression of your Enlightened Will, therefore it requires a conscious choice to employ.

-  Your Enlightened Will and your ability to channel Quintessence is tied to your avatar.
+  Your avatar is the basis of your Magick.
+Without it you cannot store or channel quintessense and you cannot work magick.

 ## The Power of your Practice

-  If you can describe how you accomplish your feat within the context of your magickal *practice* you may add dice from your mundane traits in addition to your magickal ones.
+  If you can describe how you accomplish your working within the context of your magickal *practice* you may add dice from your mundane traits in addition to your magickal ones.

   > If your practice is witchcraft you might collect some physical token from your victim and create a poppet you can poke.
-Going through the effort of accomplishing your feat in terms of your practice allows you to add your Mental and Occult traits.
+Going through the effort of accomplishing your working in terms of your practice allows you to add your Mental and Occult traits.

 ## Raw Magick

-  It is possible to perform a feat with pure Will and nothing else. *Raw Magick* transcends your *focus* and allows you to affect changes without the strictures of your practice.
+  It is possible to work Magick as an act of pure will. *Raw Magick* allows you to affect changes without the strictures of your *practice*.
 It is quicker and simpler, but more dangerous and difficult because only the Mystick traits (Arete and Spheres) can be used.

-## Feats and Workings
+## Workings and rolls

-  A feat is magick you accomplish in a single action.

-  A working is a collection of feats unified into a single magickal accomplishment.
-It might be a lone mage's project done slowly season by season, or a single spell woven by an entire cabal.

-  A feat may take an entire scene to complete, or it might be instantaneous, it might even grant you multiple actions in a single round, but those will be mundane actions.
-You may only attempt one feat per round.

-### Feats have Effects

-  Feats have one, or more, distict Effects represented by an *effect die*.
-You choose how many and how large, the effect dice of your feat will be.

-  Many feats have a single effect but complex feats may have many different effects.
+  One mage, or several together, may accomplish a working in a single roll, or over the course of several rolls.
+Each roll, if successful, accumulates *effect dice* until the working is accomplished or paradox triumphs.

 ### Effect Dice

+  Each working has one, or more, distict effects represented by an *effect die*.
+You choose how many and how large, the effect dice of your working will be.

-  Pick your Effect Dice, the larger they are the grander and more powerful the scope of your spell.
-You may choose effect dice of any size and number.
+  Pick your Effect Dice, the larger and grander they are, the more powerful your working will be.

-  To affect more then one target assign each an Effect Die.

   Successes | Effect Dice | Feat       | Examples
   :--------:|:-----------:|:----------:|:---------
   1         | d4          | Trivial    |